japila-books/spark-sql-internals/docs/hive/spark-sql-hive-metastore.md

 Read Cloudera's https://www.cloudera.com/documentation/enterprise/latest/topics/cdh_ig_hive_metastore_configure.html[Configuring the Hive Metastore for CDH] document that explains the available deployment modes of a Hive metastore.
 ====

-When `SparkSession` is link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[created with Hive support] the external catalog (aka _metastore_) is link:hive/HiveExternalCatalog.adoc[HiveExternalCatalog]. `HiveExternalCatalog` uses <<spark.sql.warehouse.dir, spark.sql.warehouse.dir>> directory for the location of the databases and <<javax.jdo.option, javax.jdo.option properties>> for the connection to the Hive metastore database.
+When `SparkSession` is link:SparkSession-Builder.md#enableHiveSupport[created with Hive support] the external catalog (aka _metastore_) is link:hive/HiveExternalCatalog.adoc[HiveExternalCatalog]. `HiveExternalCatalog` uses <<spark.sql.warehouse.dir, spark.sql.warehouse.dir>> directory for the location of the databases and <<javax.jdo.option, javax.jdo.option properties>> for the connection to the Hive metastore database.

 [NOTE]
 ====